-Data to record during follow-up seasonal checkup visits and compare to benchmark data.
-See if problems have or are developing and show improvement after any services are performed which offers value to clients/customers paying for the service call or membership fee.
-Service could be simple as a filter change, coil cleaning, and blower maintenance but, since have more time for PM, also identify potential electrical parts failures and inform clients.
+The following list shows data to record during follow-up seasonal checkup visits and to compare to benchmark data.
+See if problems have or are developing and if they show improvement after any services are performed, which offers value to clients/customers paying for the service call or membership fee.
+Service could be simple as a filter change, coil cleaning, and blower maintenance.
+However, since you have more time for PM, also identify potential electrical failures and inform clients.
 Offer them the choice to fix the issues now or later.

-- TD between the Return air dry-bulb (DB) and supply air DB.
+- TD between the return air dry-bulb (DB) and supply air DB.
 This value should be in the 16-24°F (8.8K-13.2K) range, depending on the sensible and latent heat content of inside air (see chart).

 - Evaporator outlet SLT.
-If the metering device is a TXV, this value should be within +/– 5°f of benchmark reading.
-Fixed-bore or piston reading depends on inside heat load, Return air WB, and outside air DB temp.
+If the metering device is a TXV, this value should be within +/– 5°F (2.75K) of the benchmark reading.
+Fixed-bore or piston readings depend on the inside heat load, return air WB, and outside air DB temp.
 A more practical way to determine SLT is at the outdoor coil suction/vapor line.

-- TESP (Total External Static Pressure) “wc of the air handler and note if wet or dry coil.
+- TESP (total external static pressure) “WC of the air handler, and note if you have a wet or dry coil.

-- Static Pressure Drop “wc across the Evaporator coil, note if wet or dry coil, and re-plug holes.
+- Static pressure drop “WC across the evaporator coil; note if you have a wet or dry coil, and re-plug holes.

-- SLT at the Condenser (Compressor inlet).
-For an indoor TXV, should be within +/– 5°f of benchmark reading.
-For fixed-bore or piston indoor coil Metering Device, determine total “target SH” from outdoor DB and indoor WB temps.
+- SLT at the condenser (compressor inlet).
+For an indoor TXV, this value should be within +/– 5°F (2.75K) of the benchmark reading.
+For a fixed-bore or piston indoor coil metering device, determine the total “target SH” from outdoor DB and indoor WB temperatures.

-- LLT (Liquid Line Temp) and SC (SubCooling) at the Condenser outlet.
-LLT using SEER-rating split, should be within +/– 3°f of benchmark reading.
-Outdoor air temperature + CTOA based on system efficiency – subcooling = target liquid line temperature
+- LLT (liquid line temp) and SC (subcooling) at the condenser outlet.
+LLT using SEER-rating split should be within +/– 3°F (1.65K) of benchmark reading.
+Outdoor air temperature + CTOA based on system efficiency – subcooling = target liquid line temperature.

-Always use pre-tested, calibrated (as possible) digital thermometers to measure air temps and line set pipe temps or insulated temp sensors.
-Do not depend upon the space thermostat to accurately represent inside air temps since could be Return duct leakage, bypass ducts not dampered correctly, and air handler cabinet leaks e.g. holes/gaps at indoor coil line set inlet affecting the Return air temp.
+Always use pre-tested, calibrated (as possible) digital thermometers to measure air temperatures and line set pipe temperatures or insulated temperature sensors.
+Do not depend on the space thermostat to accurately represent inside air temperatures; there could be return duct leakage, bypass ducts not dampered correctly, and air handler cabinet leaks (e.g., holes/gaps at indoor coil line set inlet affecting the return air temperature).

-Air flow through/across Evaporator and Condenser coils will only decrease and not “magically” increase.
-Primary reason is dirt accumulation on air flow components e.g. coil fins, indoor filter, indoor blower blades, outdoor fan blades.
-Other reasons includes leaky air handler cabinets from gaps at Return & Supply duct connections, holes at line set inlet to Evaporator cabinet, and a bypass duct with no damper to close off air flow between Supply and Return in Cooling mode.
+Airflow through/across evaporator and condenser coils will only decrease and not “magically” increase.
+The primary reason is dirt accumulation on airflow components (e.g., coil fins, indoor filter, indoor blower blades, and outdoor fan blades).
+Other reasons include leaky air handler cabinets from gaps at the return and supply duct connections, holes at the line set inlet to evaporator cabinet, and a bypass duct with no damper to close off airflow between supply and return in cooling mode.

-Use a battery or cord operated leaf blower to dry out the coil in 5-10 minutes.
+Use a battery or cord-operated leaf blower to dry out the coil for 5-10 minutes.

-The only action that increases air flow is increasing the fan or blower RPM or speed.
-If Suction line supposed to be 54°F (12.22°C) [40°F (4.44°C) coil + 10°F (5.5K) SH if TXV + ~2°F SH added to the vapor line length] but is actually 47-48°F (25.85K-26.4K), then you would look for indoor air flow restriction issues.
-Evaporator is like a boiling pot of water but a sealed system so if the burner heat is turned up, pressures and temperatures increase.
+The only action that increases airflow is increasing the fan or blower RPM or speed.
+If the suction line is supposed to be 54°F (12.22°C) [40°F (4.44°C) coil + 10°F (5.5K) SH if TXV + ~2°F SH added to the vapor line length] but is actually 47-48°F (25.85K-26.4K), then you would look for indoor airflow restriction issues.
+The evaporator is like a boiling pot of water, but it's a sealed system.
+If the burner heat is turned up, pressures and temperatures increase.
 If there is more than an additional 2–4°F (1.1K-2.2K) superheat at the compressor inlet, it's probably better to insulate the vapor line.

-Maximum inlet temperature Suction line at Compressor inlet should be below 65 °f .
-If not, the Compressor will have the potential overheat and oil breakdown can occur do to excessive discharge superheat / temperature.
+Maximum inlet temperature of the suction line at the compressor inlet should be below 65°F (18.33°C).
+If not, the compressor will have the potential to overheat, and oil breakdown can occur due to excessive discharge superheat/temperature.

-TXV designed to maintain 5-15°F (2.75K-8.25K) superheat [10°F (5.5K) given +/- 5°F (2.75K) range].
+A TXV is designed to maintain 5-15°F (2.75K-8.25K) superheat [10°F (5.5K) given +/- 5°F (2.75K) range].
 Still, it only maintains the temperature at the evaporator outlet or where the sensing bulb is located on the suction line.
-Some SH is added to suction line before gets to the Compressor inlet.
-However, if the line set is located in a 145°F (62.77°C) attic and the vapor line is not well insulated, significant SH gain will be seen at the Compressor inlet.
-Vapor line needs good insulation (also for Heath Pumps in Heating mode) e.g. with thicker tubing insulation and/or using foil-bubble wrap or “Reflectix” attached with foil tape since reflects IR heat.
+Some SH is added to the suction line before the refrigerant gets to the compressor inlet.
+However, if the line set is located in a 145°F (62.77°C) attic and the vapor line is not well insulated, a significant SH gain will be seen at the compressor inlet.
+The vapor line needs good insulation, as it does for heat pumps in heating mode (e.g., with thicker tubing insulation and/or using a foil-bubble wrap or “Reflectix” attached with foil tape, since it reflects IR heat).